-At an industrial facility, lots of dust can be produced.
+As an industrial facility, there is a lot of dust being produced.
 Over time, that dust accumulates and needs to be regularly and properly cleaned.
 Unfortunately, many facility managers only think about cleaning areas that are visible.

 Through the course of everyday production, dust from manufacturing processes gets blown around and lands on high surfaces.
 Since these areas are out of reach and typically out of mind, they are not regularly cleaned.
 This high-surface dust continues to increase while the rest of the building appears clean.
 Seems pretty harmless, right?